-How does fresh raw garlic compare to its processed cousins, such as peeled garlic, minced garlic, and garlic powder?
-Using Garlic Bread as a case study, Alex & I test whether you can tell the difference in flavors if you cook with garlic substitutes.
+How does fresh garlic compare to its processed cousins — minced garlic and garlic powder?
+Using Garlic Bread as a case study, we whether you can tell the difference if you cook with fresh garlic substitutes.

 Let’s dive into why you should even care about garlic substitutes.